Women Stem Up

 This gender disparity is alarming, especially as STEM careers are often referred to as the jobs of the future, driving innovation, social wellbeing, inclusive growth and sustainable development.”

 Equality in education is about ensuring that everyone has the same opportunities to access and benefit from education.
-A gender oriented and inclusion approach focus on:
+A gender oriented and inclusive approach focuses on:

-• To strive to minimize the risk of gender having negative consequences for the learning process and study environment.
+• Minimizing the risk of a learner’s gender having negative consequences for the learning process and study environment.

-• To ensure that the teaching and study conditions are designed so that all students are given equal opportunities to succeed in their studies
+• Ensuring that the teaching and study conditions are designed to give all students equal opportunities to succeed in their studies.

-• Expect that every person’s knowledge, experience and values are utilized and influence the development of undergraduate education in STEM areas.
+• Engaging every person’s knowledge, experience and values to influence the development of undergraduate education in STEM areas.

 (1) The term cishet (pronounced sis-het) refers to a gender identity and a sexual identity.
 It refers to people who are both cisgender (their gender identity aligns with the sex they were assigned at birth) and heterosexual (romantically, emotionally, and/or sexually attracted to people of the opposite sex).